ansible/workshops/exercises/ansible_windows/README.md

 <br>![uk](../../images/uk.png) [English](README.md),  ![japan](../../images/japan.png)[日本語](README.ja.md), ![france](../../images/fr.png) [Français](README.fr.md).
 <br>

-Ansible is a simple yet powerful IT automation engine for application deployment, configuration management, and orchestration that you can learn quickly.

-Ansible Tower is one of the components that makes up Red Hat Ansible Automation Platform and serves as the web ui, api and control node that executes Ansible playbooks.

-This workshop will guide students through configuring Ansible Tower to connect to the Windows instances created for this workshop.
-Once Ansible Tower is configured, students will then progress through exercises that highlight the simplicity of Ansible as a language for automation while introducing more complex operations.

-All automation for this workshop is executed from Ansible Tower and there are minimal client requirements for students to interact with the workshop such that students only need a compatible browser.
+This workshop guides you through configuring Ansible automation controller to connect to Windows Server instances for automating various operational tasks.
+Once Ansible automation controller is configured, you will start with automating simple tasks and then progress to more advanced use cases such as patching and leveraging third-party solutions to enhance automation (Chocolatey).
+There are minimal client requirements for you to interact with the workshop because you only need a compatible Web browser.
+This workshop has reduced requirements for Linux knowledge and other command line tools.

 ## Presentations